-empowerment, resilience, community-based learning, transformative education, civic engagement, intimate partner violence, client-centered services
+empowerment, resilience, community-based learning, transformative education, civic engagement, intimate partner violence, survivor-centered services

 Dr. Cattaneo will not be taking a new PhD student for the Fall 2022 application cycle.